coreboot/coreboot/Documentation/getting_started/gpio.md

 GPIO configuration the macro `PAD_NC(pad, NONE)` can be used to explicitly configure a pad as unconnected.

-In case there are no schematics available for a board and the vendor sets a pad to something like `GPIORXDIS=1`, `GPIOTXDIS=1` with an internal pull resistor, an unconnected or otherwise unused pad can be assumed.
+In case there are no schematics available for a board and the vendor set a pad to something like `GPIORXDIS=1`, `GPIOTXDIS=1` with an internal pull resistor, an unconnected or otherwise unused pad can be assumed.
 In this case it is recommended to keep the pull resistor, because the external circuit might rely on it.

 Unconnected pads defaulting to a native function (input and output) usually don't need to be configured as GPIO with the `GPIORXDIS` bit set.
 For clarity and documentation purpose the macro may be used as well for them.

-Some pads configured as native input function explicitly require external pull-ups when unused, according to the PDGs:
+Some pads configured as native input function explicitly require external pull-ups when being unused, according to the PDGs:
 - eDP_HPD
 - SMBCLK/SMBDATA
 - SML0CLK/SML0DATA/SML0ALERT
 - SATAGP*

-If the board was designed correctly, nothing needs to be done for them explicitly, while using `PAD_NC(pad, NONE)` can act as documentation.
+When the board was designed correctly, nothing needs to be done for them explicitly, while using `PAD_NC(pad, NONE)` can act as documentation.
 If such a pad is missing the external pull resistor due to bad board design, the pad should be configured with `PAD_NC(pad, NONE)` anyway to disconnect it